Linaro/website/_posts/current/blog/2021-06-02-arm-transfers-cmsis-pack-technology-to-linaro.md

 category: blog
 author: francois.ozog
 ---
+*For a more recent blog post on the Open CMSIS Pack project, please see [Recent developments in the Open-CMSIS-Pack Project](https://www.linaro.org/blog/recent-developments-in-the-open-cmsis-pack-project/).*

 The IoT is on the verge of incredible growth – arguably, it has been for years but what has changed is the intersection in maturity and availability of several key catalysts.
 These include devices providing more compute capabilities, improved connectivity and increased security threats as well as the rapid evolution of machine learning.

 For the software ecosystem to capitalise on the opportunities for IoT innovation at scale, there is a need to improve the compatibility of software for component re-use, which has long been a challenge in the IoT landscape.